 Current Burn Status

-Effective March 27, 2020
+Effective October 1, 2020

 Enforcement of fire prohibitions is undertaken by:

-- the Compliance and Enforcement Branch of the Ministry of Forests, Lands, Natural Resource Operations and Rural Development;
+- The Compliance and Enforcement Branch of the Ministry of Forests, Lands, Natural Resource Operations and Rural Development;

-- the Conservation Officer Service; and
+- The Conservation Officer Service; and

 All illegal fires will be investigated, and charges may be laid under the Wildfire Act or Wildfire Regulation, depending on the outcome of the investigation.

 Anyone found in contravention of an open burning prohibition may be issued a violation ticket for $1,150, required to pay an administrative penalty of $10,000 or, if convicted in court, fined up to $100,000 and/or sentenced to one year in jail.
 If the contravention causes or contributes to a wildfire, the person responsible may be ordered to pay all firefighting and associated costs.